Bootstrapping SDK Tests

 configVersion: 2.0.0generation:# ... other existing configuration ...tests:generateNewTests: true

-When enabling for the first time this will generate tests for all operations in your OpenAPI document.
+When enabling for the first time this generates tests for all operations in the OpenAPI document.

-Then going forward it will only generate tests for any operations not already found in your .speakeasy/tests.arazzo.yaml
+Then going forward it only generates tests for any operations not already found in the .speakeasy/tests.arazzo.yaml

 file.

-After enabling test generation, if you wish to disable generation of tests for a specific operation, you can explicitly set x-speakeasy-test: false
+After enabling test generation, to disable generation of tests for a specific operation, explicitly set x-speakeasy-test: false

 :